roddylan/Sc2Bot/README.md

 ## Windows

 Download and install [Visual Studio 2022](https://www.visualstudio.com/downloads/) if you need it.
-Building with Visual Studio 2019 not yet supported.

 ```bat
 :: Clone the project